Reviews You Can Rely On

 Weather Protection

 Nothing is more important when considering a hardshell jacket than how well it protects you from foul weather.
 After all, if it weren't for the weather, you wouldn't need a shell.
 Hardshell jackets are different than softshells because they are meant to be fully waterproof and thus able to keep you dry even in a downpour.
 On the other hand, softshell jackets are designed primarily to be breathable.
-Hardshells are also different from rain jacket.
-Both are designed to be fully waterproof and breathable, but hardshells are typically more durable and able to resist punctures from climbing sharp rock or skiing tight trees to some degree.
+Hardshells are also different from rain jackets.
+Both are designed to be fully waterproof and breathable, but hardshells are typically more durable and able to resist punctures from climbing sharp rock or skiing tight trees.
 They also have longer measurements to allow for layers to be worn underneath.

-hardshell jacket - the mountain equipment lhotse&#039;s 40 and 80-denier gore-tex pro face...
+hardshell jacket - the mountain equipment lhotse's 40 and 80-denier gore-tex pro face...

 The Mountain Equipment Lhotse's 40 and 80-denier Gore-Tex Pro face fabric is treated with a DWR finish that beads water well into the jacket's lifespan.